liamcryan/emi/README.rst

 emi was inspired by vcrpy.
 Instead of listening for http calls and saving them, you might want to listen to something more generic.
 How about we listen to anything and save the response as a pickled object?
-Caveat: if your response value is pickle-able or has pickle-able attributes, then yay.
+Caveat: if your response value is pickle-able or has pickle-able attributes, then yay, otherwise, this isn't what you're looking for.
+Also, everything is pickled, so it's not super duper fast.

 How this works is the first run of your test will run normally, with the exception that the response will be saved.
 In the next runs, the saved response will be used instead.
 Here's an example of